ava-labs/avalanche-docs/docs/subnets/deploying-subnets-on-prod.md

 Please make sure you don't reuse any node's node-id by accident, especially don't restore another node's ID, see [here](../nodes/maintain/node-backup-and-restore.md#nodeid) for details.
-Each node must has its own unique node id, otherwise, the nodes sharing the same id will not behave correctly, which will impact your validator's uptime, thus staking rewards, and the stability of your Subnet.
+Each node must has its own unique NodeID, otherwise, the nodes sharing the same ID will not behave correctly, which will impact your validator's uptime, thus staking rewards, and the stability of your Subnet.

 ## Subnet Deploy